-- Disruption of farming: If barn or stable is inoperable due to an insured loss, disruption of farming insurance can provide some income to help you continue to pay bills and keep your farm going.
-You can also extend coverage to insure system breakdowns for computers, equipment or mechnical devices.
+- Disruption of farming: If barn or stable is inoperable due to an insured loss, this coverage provides reimbursement to help you continue to pay bills and keep your farm going.
+You can also extend coverage to insure system breakdowns for computers, equipment, or mechanical devices.

-- Livestock coverage: This provides mortality coverage for the livestock you own.
+- Livestock coverage: Provides mortality coverage for other livestock you may own.

 How Much Does Horse Insurance Cost?

 The cost of your specific horse insurance will vary depending on the type and extent of the coverages you choose.
 In general, horse insurance can range from $150 to $280 per year.